A guide to Festival 2023

 Our 90 minute interval gives you the opportunity to relax in a beautiful setting and enjoy some fine dining.

 There are a number of under-cover picnicking options at Glyndebourne.
 There are a limited number of picnic tables in the opera house, and marquees and stretch tents in the garden.
-Find out more about under-cover options, and how you can book a place in the marquees.
+To guarantee your under-cover picnic table, it’s best to book in advance – find out more about under-cover options.
+Any under-cover picnic tables that haven’t been pre-booked will be available free of charge on the day, one a first-come-first-served basis.

 Dress to impress

-It is traditional to dress formally for the Festival, and our audiences enjoy combining the thrill of dressing up with the chance to be different for a day.
+Black tie and Glyndebourne are often synonymous – but they don’t have to be if that’s not your style.
+Dress up in a way that suits you.
+There are no rules.
 Visit our what to wear guide to see some examples and get some inspiration.
 We have on-site changing rooms if you’d rather not travel in your finery.
 Audience changing facilities are located at the bottom of the main audience car park, which you can see on our map.

 Make the most of your visit